John Bowker (baseball): Draft and minor leagues

+San Francisco Giants (2008–2010)

 2008

-Entering the 2008 season, Bowker was named the ninth best prospect in the Giants' organization by Baseball America.
-He attended spring training again but was sent to Fresno on March 11.
 On April 11, Bowker was called up by the Giants, and he joined the team the next day after having only 3 hours of sleep the night before.
 In a 7–5 loss to the St. Louis Cardinals that day, he got his first hit (a single) and drove in three runs with his first home run, both against Todd Wellemeyer, as he became the eighth player in San Francisco Giants history to hit a home run in his debut.
 The next day, in the Giants' 7–4 victory over the Cardinals, Bowker had four RBI and hit his second home run, against Joel Piñeiro, becoming the first player in San Francisco Giants history to hit a home run in each of his first two Major League games.
 He had seven RBI in his first two games, the most by any major leaguer in his first two games since Joe Cunningham had seven in 1954.
 Bowker replaced Rich Aurilia as the Giants' starting first baseman on April 21.
 On June 7, he hit the first grand slam of his career, against Luis Ayala, in a 6–0 victory over the Washington Nationals.
 On July 2, Bowker hit a two-run "Splash Hit" home run into McCovey Cove against Ryan Dempster in a 6–5 loss to the Chicago Cubs.
 He was batting .274 before the All-Star break, but after batting .152 with two RBI in 21 games after the break, he was optioned to Fresno on August 13 to make room on the roster for Travis Ishikawa, who replaced him as the Giants' first baseman.
 He was recalled by the Giants on September 2 after rosters expanded.
 Used mainly as a pinch-hitter in September, he batted .346 with 1 home run in 15 games to finish the season with a .255 batting average (10th among NL rookies), 83 hits (9th among NL rookies), 14 doubles, 3 triples (tied for 4th among NL rookies), 10 home runs (tied for 4th among NL rookies), and 43 RBI (6th among NL rookies) in 111 games.
 At Fresno, he batted .237 with 22 hits, 3 doubles, 1 triple, 2 home runs, and 9 RBI in 23 games.